MathsionQY/MathsionQY.github.io/index.md

 <img src="wqy.png" class="floatpic" width="512" height="512">

 I am an undergraduate student majoring in Artificial Intelligence at the School of Future Technology of Dalian University of Technology (2021-2025).
 At present, I have joined the DUTIR laboratory and am engaged in Natural Language Processing (NLP) related work.
-I plan to continue my studies in the field of natural language processing in the future!
+I plan to continue my studies in the field of NLP in the future!

 I am currently applying for a master's degree or a direct doctorate.
 If you are interested in me, please contact me <strong><span>(WeChat: 13782779167, Email: wangqiyao@mail.dlut.edu.cn)</span></strong>.
 I would be very grateful!